dabblelab/alexa-demos/01-hello-world/readme.md

 # Hello World Skill

 This is a bare bones template for a Node.js 'Hello World' skill.
-It only handles the 'LaunchRequest' so all this skill does is say 'Hello World' when it is opened.
+It only handles the 'LaunchRequest' so all this skill does is say 'Hello World' when the skill is opened.

 ### index.js
 ```javascript